 Various factors could be responsible for this dismal problem like the firmware drivers, the hardware device, etc. But how can one diagnose it?
 Well, here’s a tool available for your help.
 Its NetChecker!

-NetChecker is a simple text-based software to diagnose, check and repair Internet connectivity problems.
-The program is capable of identifying most common connectivity problems of wired and wireless broadband internet and if possible resolve them in right time.
+NetChecker is a simple text-based software to diagnose, check, and repair Internet connectivity problems.
+The program is capable of identifying the most common connectivity problems of wired and wireless broadband internet and if possible resolve them in the right time.
 Mobile internet and Dial-up connections are not supported though.

 The application does not use any third-party tools but Windows shell utilities that come pre-installed with Windows.

 NetChecker tries to resolve problems depending upon the issues discovered/found.
 At first, you need to download the application and run the program.

 Once up, you can see a command line window displaying the list of actions that you would like the application to perform right away.

 If you would like to generate a detailed packet loss and health statistics, simply enter a website address.

 A packet loss of 1 or more percent is reported at network card <hop 0> or router <hop 1> please run the test again.
 If packet loss at <hop 0> and <hop 1> is consistent across tests then, either the components need a firmware update or need to be replaced.